JacoboLansac/audits/solo/soar-review.md

 ### [H-2] Lack of slippage protection in `Liquidity.swap()` can result in significant loss of value

-The Liquidity contract can perform a swap between the assets  `_tokenIn` and `_tokenOut`.
+The Liquidity contract can swap between the assets  `_tokenIn` and `_tokenOut`.
 However, some of the parameters of the swap are hardcoded:
 - `amountOutMinimum`: this protects against slippage, by declaring the minimum acceptable amount of `_tokenOut`.
-If set to 0, there is no slippage protection and a sandwich attack can literally steal 100% of the traded value, as we accept 0 as the amount out.
+If set to 0, there is no slippage protection and a sandwich attack can steal 100% of the traded value, as we accept 0 as the amount out.
 - `sqrtPriceLimitX96`: another protection mechanism, this one to regulate the accepted price impact.

 ```javascript